Last Updated: July 10, 2024

 United States of America

-1. Early Life
+2. Early Life

-2. Career
+3. Career

-3. Personal Life
+4. Personal Life & Death

-What is Dabney Coleman's Net Worth?
+What Was Dabney Coleman's Net Worth?

-Dabney Coleman's filmography is equally impressive, with the actor starring in numerous critically acclaimed movies over the years.
-Some of his most memorable roles include playing Franklin Hart Jr. in the 1980 comedy "9 to 5," alongside Jane Fonda, Lily Tomlin, and Dolly Parton, and portraying Jack Flack and Hal Osborne in the 1984 adventure film "Cloak & Dagger."
+Coleman's filmography is equally impressive, with the actor starring in numerous critically acclaimed movies over the years.
+Some of his most memorable roles include playing Franklin Hart Jr. in the 1980 comedy "9 to 5," alongside Jane Fonda, Lily Tomlin, and Dolly Parton and portraying Jack Flack and Hal Osborne in the 1984 adventure film "Cloak & Dagger."
 Additionally, Coleman delivered standout performances in films like "Tootsie" (1982), "WarGames" (1983), "On Golden Pond" (1981), and "The Beverly Hillbillies" (1993).

-Throughout his career, Coleman has been nominated for various awards and accolades, reflecting his impact and talent in the entertainment industry.
+Throughout his career, Coleman was nominated for various awards and accolades, reflecting his impact and talent in the entertainment industry.
 His performance in "The Slap Maxwell Story" earned him two Primetime Emmy Award nominations for Outstanding Lead Actor in a Comedy Series in 1987 and 1988.
 Moreover, his role in the TV movie "Sworn to Silence" (1987) garnered him a Primetime Emmy Award nomination for Outstanding Supporting Actor in a Limited Series or a Special.

-Dabney Coleman's career has spanned over six decades, and he remains an active actor well into his 90s.
+Dabney Coleman's career spanned over six decades, and he remains an active actor well into his 90s.
 He has made guest appearances in several popular TV series, such as "Boardwalk Empire" (2010-2014), "The Guardian" (2001-2004), and "Ray Donovan" (2013-2020).
+Dabney died of cardiac arrest on May 16, 2024, at the age of 92.

 Early Life